TSMCIDevTest/vine-api/README.md

 await vine.resolveDeepLink("vine://channels/1?name=Comedy&navRGB=33ccbf&titleRGB=ffffff");
 ```

-## Credits
+# Credits
-# Credits to GPT
+ Credits to GPT.

-# Credits to the vine app that is long gone
+ Credits to the vine app that is long gone.

-# Credits to the resource https://github.com/bruhdudeisdead/vine-docs
+ Credits to the resource https://github.com/bruhdudeisdead/vine-docs.